Exclusive: ECB flags failings in dirty-money screening at Malta's top bank

 A spokeswoman for the ECB declined to comment on Tuesday.

-However, the ECB lacks power over anti-money laundering lapses, apart from the extreme measure of revoking a bank's licence.
+However, the ECB lacks power over anti-money laundering lapses, apart from the extreme measure of revoking a bank's license.

 Malta's police, whose chief is appointed by the government, declined to say whether they were investigating BoV, while a spokesman for Muscat said the prime minister trusted the bank.